caovd/aie-tutorials-fork/Data-Science/Ray/Ray-LLM/vLLM-Serve/README.md

     export https_proxy=<>
     && export http_proxy=<>

-    pip install vllm
+    pip install vllm==0.6.3
-    # This will install the latest stable version of vLLM.However,any version of vLLM can be installed,we recommend installing version >=0.5.1
+    # Note: You can install a specific version of vLLM.
+However, ensure that the vLLM version you choose is compatible and does require upgrading or downgrading the already installed Ray 2.44.1 package.
     ```
 * To ensure optimal performance, use dedicated directories containing only the essential files needed for that job submission as a working directory.
 * Activate the Ray-specific Python kernel in your notebook environment.